fcrozatier/champagne/src/routes/content-policy/+page.md

 should not be used to create any text, graphics, audio, or other media used in the final submission for the Summer of Math Exposition; however, such models can be used in any other stage of the creative process.
 The output of AI models _can_ also be used if it’s in a way that falls under Fair Use.

+Note that there are no restrictions on using AI voice banks or other tools where every person willingly contributed to the training data.
+For this contest, we are making a distinction between *general* AI and *generative* AI -- those that use some form of large language model, stable diffusion, etc.
+P
 This is a slightly nuanced issue, so we will provide our justification for this statement here, along with examples of appropriate usage.

 ### Justification